golubitsky/blog/_posts/2022-09-25-Stockhausen.md

 > The greatest thing would be if I could discover the whole world within me and be one after another, from moment to moment, a different being, so that one being within me comes to the top and then another.

-Three basic qualities of musical formation: lyrical, dramatic, epic:
+Three basic qualities of musical formation — lyrical, dramatic, epic:

 > There are three basic qualities of musical formation: the lyrical, which is the instant, the here and now, the dramatic, which is development, with precise beginning and ending, climaxes, high points and low points; and epic, which is the juxtaposition of different moments, as in a variation form or the traditional form of the suite—that's an epic form, you can always add a new section, a new chapter so to speak.
 There's no strong directionalism as in a dramatic form, but it's also not static; within a given moment it goes somewhere, it describes some event.
 And I want all the three.